kumu/docs/faq/how-to-change-length-of-connections.md

 }
 ```

-This also works for `connection-length` as well.
+This works for `connection-length` as well.

 ## Set specific strength/length